CaliW/CompArchFinal_Cali_Chase/README.md

 	li $a3, 127
 	syscall
   ```
+  - For more help in using syscall and exploring everything it can be used for, visit this website: [Using Syscall](https://courses.missouristate.edu/KenVollmar/mars/Help/SyscallHelp.html)
 - more Assembly commands can be found in the cheat sheet here: [MIPS Green Sheet](https://inst.eecs.berkeley.edu/~cs61c/resources/MIPS_Green_Sheet.pdf)

 ## How to build environment and use software: